shuttle-hq/synth/README.md

 ```

-### Building a data model from Postgres
+### Building a data model from an external database

-If you have an existing database, Synth can create the data model for you by importing data  from your database.
+If you have an existing database, Synth can automatically generate a data model by inspecting the database.

 To get started, initialise your Synth workspace locally: